Spitfire-Frozone/BeginnerSQL/SQL_Part1_Intro_and_Syntax.md

 :green_book: Domains that are empty can be identifies and manipulated by using the NULL keyword

 :blue_book: If you want to make code easy to read, you might want to rename tables or records.
-These can be done b assigning them an alias for the duration of your query.
+These can be done by assigning them an alias for the duration of your query.

 :orange_book: SQL wildcards are special characters used to replace parts of a string.
 These are useful for searches.
 These are different depending on what you are using to code SQL.